 The phases that follow the high-level demo would require more time commitment from your team members, so you may want to limit the finalists to 3-4 consultants for the next round.
 However, you may not want to announce the winners just yet in case the primary ones drop out, or you no longer feel comfortable continuing with previously selected consultants.

 This step is the most critical of the discovery process, especially if you are a manufacturing or distribution business.
-This step helps consultants visualize and understand your business processes by watching the field crew to remove the project risks because of miscommunication or misunderstanding.
+This step helps consultants visualize and understand your business processes by watching the field crew remove the project risks because of miscommunication or misunderstanding.

-Tip: If a consultant does not commit for an on-site visit, you might not want to continue with them.
+Tip: If a consultant does not commit to an on-site visit, you might not want to continue with them.
 An on-site visit helps acquaintance with your consultant better and aligns the project and processes’ scope.

 This visit could also be an excellent opportunity to introduce your team to consultants to get a second opinion.
-Sometimes combined with the other steps, this stage could be a perfect opportunity to interview each process owner in detail, do an in-person demo, or collaborate workshops to understand your business processes better.
+Sometimes combined with the other steps, this stage could be a perfect opportunity to interview each process owner in detail, do an in-person demo, or collaborate in workshops to understand your business processes better.